 Verify that the following prerequisites are met before you back up vRealize Operations Manager systems by using any tool.

-Do not quiesce the file system.
+Do not quiesce the file system if the cluster cannot be taken offline.

 Use a resolvable host name and a static IP address for all nodes.